-ROBERT J. BRADSHAW (b.
-1970) is an award-winning composer of socially relevant art music that is inspired by historical events and influenced by his multi-cultural family including immigrants from Italy, Scotland and his maternal grandmother’s Jewish family that emigrated to America from Eastern Europe during a very difficult time at the turn of the century.
+Focused on producing socially relevant works of art, ROBERT J. BRADSHAW's (b.
+1970) music is inspired by historical events and influenced by his multi-cultural family including immigrants from Italy, Scotland and his maternal grandmother’s Jewish family that emigrated to America from Eastern Europe at the turn of the century.

-Bradshaw grew up surrounded by generations of artists and musicians including his great grandfather, George A. Bradshaw, a world-class etcher who’s work is part of the Metropolitan Museum of Art’s permanent collection.
-Bradshaw’s artistic aesthetic, shaped by his family’s diverse heritage, has also been directly impacted by his paternal grandfather’s art, a brilliant watercolorist and art historian who traveled the world, and maternal grandfather’s teaching, a 1940s jazz guitarist from New York City.
-In addition to his classical and jazz studies, Bradshaw spent his youth songwriting with his exceptionally talented brother and exploring the fascinating world of electronica.
-Bradshaw’s music is a sophisticated fusion of all of these musical styles, celebrated as “wholly and unmistakably American”.
+Bradshaw spent his formative years surrounded by generations of artists and musicians including works by his great grandfather, George A. Bradshaw, whose etchings are part of the Metropolitan Museum of Art’s permanent collection.
+Bradshaw’s artistic aesthetic, shaped by his family’s diverse heritage, continues to be directly impacted by his paternal grandfather’s art, a brilliant watercolorist and art historian, and maternal grandfather’s teaching, a 1940s jazz guitarist from New York City.
+Bradshaw’s music is a sophisticated fusion of these musical styles, celebrated as “wholly and unmistakably American”.

 Commissions and recordings of Bradshaw’s works have been supported by leading arts organizations such as the National Endowment for the Arts, The Aaron Copland Fund for Music, and the New England’s Music Drives Us Foundation.
 His music has often been heard in concert halls around the world, from Sydney, Australia to Bangkok, Thailand.
 In America, it has been performed in many prestigious venues including Lincoln Center and the Shakespeare Theatre Company's Sidney Harman Hall, featured as part of the Kennedy Center's International VSA Festival.